 On 9 November 1805 he was promoted admiral, and in retirement he continued to advise the government on East Indian affairs.
 Having failed to acquire the Admiralty nomination he nevertheless became the independent M.P. for Sandwich in May 1807, in which capacity he was seen as supporting the government.

 Rainier died at Great George Street, Westminster, on 7 April 1808 of ‘an abscess formed in his thigh which his extreme corpulence rendered inoperable’.
 He was buried at St. Mary’s Church, Sandwich.

 During his early career Rainier had benefitted greatly from the patronage of Admiral Lord Gardner and the secretary to the Admiralty and Sandwich M.P., Philip Stephens.
-Apparently a particular lover of mangoes, he was a rotund, eccentric man of unimposing looks and heavy glasses, but was viewed as sound and a safe pair of hands whose administration was excellent, and whose co-operation with the East India Company vastly enhanced British trade and control.
+Apparently, a particular lover of mangoes, he was a rotund, eccentric man of unimposing looks and heavy glasses, but was viewed as sound and a safe pair of hands whose administration was excellent, and whose co-operation with the East India Company vastly enhanced British trade and control.
 Somewhat reactionary, his command of the East Indies station required him to make a number of important decisions without reference to the far distant government.
-He was described as ‘effective, eccentric and generous’, and he certainly looked to the welfare of his men, building a hospital at Madras and ensuring that the sick were visited regularly.
+He was described as ‘excellent’ and ‘effective, eccentric and generous’, and he certainly looked to the welfare of his men, building a hospital at Madras and ensuring that the sick were visited regularly.
 Mount Rainier in the state of Washington was named after him by his friend, George Vancouver.